burningman2k20/sample-website-javascript-03-31/readme.md

 javascript exercise
 due april 3rd 2020 @ 5:00pm (end of class)

-use media queries from previous project as a start point - min 500px med 776px lrg 992 max 1200
+*use media queries from previous project as a start point* *min 500px med 776px lrg 992 max 1200*

 *each page will have a div container class*